From The Grindhouse Cinema Database

 A: No, we really don't like to label classic exploitation & cult cinema as "a bunch of bad movies" just because they don't have big budgets.
 We simply love all types and don't like to dismiss any in that generalized way.
 Our view is that there's good and bad movies with every kind of cinema.

-Furthermore, we are a wikipedia (online encyclopedia), in that, we are trying to add as much data/info as possible on each film, such as alternate titles, release years, casts and crew, DVD info, photos, film posters, trailers, news ads, VHS covers, music etc. The Deuce community will be adding film/DVD reviews/trivia/info as the site grows.
-In other words, we don't see The Deuce as the standard film or DVD review site.
+Furthermore, we are an online encyclopedia, in that, we are trying to add as much data/info as possible on each film, such as alternate titles, release years, casts and crew, DVD info, photos, film posters, trailers, news ads, VHS covers, music etc. The GCDb will be adding film/DVD reviews/trivia/info as the site grows.
+In other words, we don't regard ourselves as the standard film or DVD review site.
 Many films we are covering are not currently on VHS, DVD or BLU RAY.

 Q: I love this site, can I contribute to it?

-Q: Do I have to be a professional critic/writer to contribute reviews/articles to The Deuce?
+Q: Do I have to be a professional critic/writer to contribute reviews/articles to GCDb?

-A: No. In fact, this site was created by regular joes for regular joes to provide info about the movies in the traditional wikipedia style.
+A: No. In fact, this site was created by regular joes for regular joes to provide info about the movies.
 As long as you can describe a film's story, add some interesting details about it and explain why you like/don't like a movie, that's good enough for us!
 Solid information about these films is our main focus.

 Q: Why is there no section for Spaghetti Westerns, aren't they considered classic B-movies?